dotnet/runtime/docs/design/security/System.Collections.Generic.Dictionary.md

 The login handler might be backed by two different components - a membership database service and an auth token minting service - perhaps created by different teams.
 Both services see the exact same JSON payload, since only a single request has been sent to the server.
 The JSON payload is ambiguous in the sense that the _username_ field occurs multiple times.

-If the membership database service disambiguiates this via a "last field wins" rule, then the dictionary they deserialize will read: _"username" := "evil"_, _"password" := "evil-password"_.
+If the membership database service disambiguates this via a "last field wins" rule, then the dictionary they deserialize will read: _"username" := "evil"_, _"password" := "evil-password"_.
 This lookup will succeed, and the service will return OK.
-Control now passes to the token minting service, which if it follows a "first field wins" disambiguator, will deserialize the same payload and read: _"username" := "admin"_, _"password" := "evil-password"_.
+Control now passes to the token minting service, which if it follows a "first field wins" policy, will deserialize the same payload and read: _"username" := "admin"_, _"password" := "evil-password"_.
 The token minting service discards the password (it doesn't care about it), happily mints an auth cookie for the "admin" user, and returns it to the client.

 For serializers which special-case dictionaries, the most reliable way to prevent this attack is to avoid ambiguities in the first place.
 Instead of having a policy like "last field wins" or "first field wins" or "concatenate all occurrences of a given field", consider simply failing the deserialization operation by default.
 That would prevent the deserializer from being leveraged in a desynced deserialization attack.